Writers, what is the future of your industry? Bloody hell I don’t know

 How to spot if a publication is at the top of its game and the future is looking good: the office is minimally full, no bustle, heads down, there’s an intense silence.
 One person to a feature, no one sticks an oar in, the editor is decisive, precise, honest, and (annoyingly) they’re also right about pretty much everything.
 There are just the right amount of cooks making the broth, no disruption in the force, no great marketing theories, just gorgeous looking people having an excellent time, prodding at the boundaries of what interests them, getting on with their job.

 What happened next for writers and their industry in the case of “the great caving in of so many magazines” (as it shall henceforth be known) was that some moved towards papers and found a bigger audience and greater success, some disappeared never to be seen again (except on Facebook), a few still managed to carve a niche in the magazines that survived the cull – one or two of which seem to be thriving (was it all too soon?).
-And everyone else went online, where the road to riches got covered in skidmarks and boulders, and then some wildlife started swanning around.
-Then a Mount Everest grew in the middle of the road, and the idea that a writing job could sustain you for your whole career started to look a bit preposterous.
-But hey, at least we had newspaper jobs to work towards!
+And everyone else went online, where the road to riches got covered in boulders, and then some wildlife started swanning around.
+Then a Mount Everest grew in the middle of the road, and the idea that a writing job could sustain you for your whole career started to look preposterous.
+But at least we had newspaper jobs to work towards!
 So what is the future of our industry now?
-I don’t know about the others, but my plan is to work on my “reach” then spend the rest of my career tentatively trying not to alienate a single person on Twitter with my overly long think pieces.
+I don’t know about the others, but my plan is to work on my “reach” then spend the rest of my career tentatively trying not to alienate a single person on Twitter.

 In hindsight I should probably have read that email.